Elvisthegreat/perfect-world/README.md

    *  Quick and easily find relevant informations
    *  Functions work as expected
    ### Site Owner Goal
+   * Make sure the website is easy or pleasing to use
    * Making sure to keep improving on the project and correct any further error found in the page
    * Make any changes needed like things defficult for user to interact with
      # User Experience
-  * Make sure the website is easy or pleasing to use
+  * Make sure it a place user will like to return to
   * Website created in a way it doesn't degrades the user experience so people won't simply stay away
     # Design Choices
     This webpage was designed base on my faith and christianity believes. knowing that there is a God who will bring and end to this world turmoil